fpletz/kernelroll/README.md

 # Putting rickrolling in kernel space

 Kernelroll is a linux kernel module for advanced rickrolling.

-It patches the open system call to play a specified music file instead of other music files.
+It works by patching the open() system call to open a specified music file instead of other music files.
+Currently, it only checks if the file extension "mp3" is present and calls the original open() with the supplied path instead.

+WARNING: There is probably a performance penalty and your kernel might crash at a very inappropriate time and cause data loss!
+You are responsible for the code you load into your kernel!

+But most probably, it will be alright! ;)

 # Installation